naguimaraes/data-structures/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is part of academic coursework at UFRGS and is intended for educational purposes.
+This project was developed as part of academic coursework for the Data Structures course at Universidade Federal do Rio Grande do Sul (UFRGS) and is intended primarily for educational purposes.